ketsebaoteth/COSMO/README.md

     npm run dev
     ```

-If you encounter any missing libraries, simply run:
+If you encounter any missing libraries, run:
     ```bash
-    npm install THE_MISSING_LIBRARY's_NAME
+    npm install THE_MISSING_LIBRARY_NAME
     ```

 ## Contributing

-I welcome contributions!
+We welcome contributions!
 Please read our contributing guidelines for more details.

 ## License

-This project is licensed under the GPL 2.0 License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ---

 > [!IMPORTANT]
-> Cosmo Editor is currently in its early development stages and is a work in progress.
-We appreciate your patience and contributions as we continue to improve the project.
+> Cosmo Editor is a work in progress.
+We appreciate your patience and contributions as we continue to enhance the project.

 Thank you for choosing Cosmo Editor.
 We hope it enhances your photo editing experience!